Skip to content

 Wireless integration is possible usually through external adapters based on Modbus communication.
 Contact Rheonics Support Team for assistance in the integration.

-The TMA-34N works as protection cage for the probe and allows the connection through 3/4” NPT thread of a tube with custom length to be attached to a fix point from the top.
+The TMA-34N works as a protection cage for the probe and allows the connection through a 3/4” NPT thread of a tube with a custom length to be attached to a fixed point from the top.
 When the TMA-34N is used, proper sealing is fundamental to avoid fluid getting into the electric connection of the probe.
-Follow assembly steps in our TMA-34N article.
+Follow the assembly steps in our TMA-34N article.

-Figure 6: Rheonics TMA-34N Tank Mount Adapter with SRD sensor probe.
+Figure 5: Rheonics TMA-34N Tank Mount Adapter with SRD sensor probe

-Figure 7: Rheonics TMA-34N Tank Mount Adapter installation example in drilling mud tank.
+Figure 6: Rheonics TMA-34N Tank Mount Adapter installation example in a drilling mud tank.

 Order Rheonics sensors